Helpmekaar Kollege

 Helpmekaar Kollege is a private Afrikaans medium co-educational high school situated in Braamfontein, in the city of Johannesburg in the Gauteng province of South Africa.

+It was among the first Afrikaans high schools in Gauteng to be privately owned after it was privatized in 1994, and it remains among the only private Afrikaans high schools in central Gauteng.

 History

 Helpmekaar was the first Afrikaans high school in Johannesburg.
 The school was started by a group of Afrikaners who wanted their children to have an alternative to English high schools.
 The school was officially started in 1921 in the Irene Church opposite the Union Ground.
 Construction of the school started on 19 September 1925 with the foundation stone being laid by General Barry Hertzog.
 The land was donated by the Johannesburg City Council at Milner Park, Braamfontein.
 The school badge was designed by a matric pupil of 1925, A.J.
 Lessing.

 The slogan of the school "KOMAAN" was derived from a poem by Jan F. E. Celliers by the same title.
 Literally translated, Komaan Helpmekaar means “come on, help each other”.

 Campus

 The Helpmekaar Campus is situated on the corner of Empire and Melle Street, Braamfontein, Johannesburg.

 The school building consists of five parts: